RosaleeKnight/study-notes/cybersecurity-terminology.md

 BYOD (Bring Your Own Device): Refers to employees using personal devices to connect to their organizational networks.

+CAPTCHA (Completely Automated Public Turing test to tell Computers and Humans Apart): Challenge response test used by websites to verify the user is a real human and not a bot.

 Clickjacking: Also known as UI redress attack is a common hacking technique in which an attacker creates an invisible page or an HTML element that overlays the legitimate page.

 Cloud Computing: The practice of using a network of remote servers hosted on the internet to store, manage and process data, rather than a local server or a personal computer.